-One study concluded that sprouts have an anti-inflammatory effect, and may reduce the risk of colon cancer.
+Studies concluded that sprouts have an anti-inflammatory effect and may reduce the risk of colon cancer.
 Other research is looking at preliminary results that sprouts decrease blood pressure, fight diabetes, lower the risk of heart disease and prevent allergies.

 Bean sprouts are extremely low in calories, rich in protein and nearly fat free with no cholesterol or sodium.
 They are filled with nutritional enzymes, vitamins and minerals such as calcium, and provide an excellent source for energy-boosting carbohydrates.

 They are also a valuable source of the antioxidant vitamin C, and are high in folate, depending upon which sprouts you eat.
 Folate is necessary for the production of DNA, red blood cells and amino acids.
 Thus, folate is essential to the prevention of anemia and birth defects.
 It’s especially critical to women who are pregnant.
 One cup of sprouts delivers 16% to 30% of the RDA of folate, depending on what sprouts you eat!